-Delhi violence: CCTV cameras were defunct when man who died after release was detained, say police
+Delhi riots: ‘CCTVs in police station not working when man forced to sing national anthem was held’

-A plea was filed in Delhi HC seeking SIT inquiry into the death of Faizan, who was seen in a video, being beaten up by police before his alleged detention.
+A plea was filed in Delhi HC seeking an SIT inquiry into the death of Faizan, who was seen in a video being beaten up by police before his alleged detention.

-The Delhi Police on Monday informed the Delhi High Court that CCTV cameras at the Jyoti Nagar police station – where a person named Faizan was allegedly detained during last year’s communal violence in the city and died after his release – were not working due to technical reasons, the Hindustan Times reported.
+The Delhi Police on Monday informed the Delhi High Court that CCTV cameras at the Jyoti Nagar police station – where a person named Faizan was allegedly detained during last year’s communal violence in the city, who died after his release – were not working due to technical reasons, the Hindustan Times reported.

 A video shot on February 24 last year, showed police personnel beating up Faizan (23), and four others, while ordering them to sing the national anthem and chant “Vande Mataram”.
 Faizan was then allegedly kept detained at the Jyoti Nagar police station.
-He died on February 26, two days after the attack, soon after his release.
+He died on February 26, two days after the attack and soon after his release.

 Faizan’s mother, Kismatun, had filed a plea in the court seeking a Special Investigation Team inquiry into the death, according to the Hindustan Times.
 In her plea, Kismatun alleged that police had illegally detained Faizan and denied him healthcare, due to which he succumbed to his injuries.
 The court had then asked the police to file an affidavit with information from the CCTV cameras functioning at the time of the incident.